-Details of the Audit and Risk Management Committee are set out under the heading "Principle 4: Safeguard integrity in corporate reporting" on page 7.
+Details of the Audit and Risk Management Committee are set out under the heading "Principle 4: Safeguard integrity in corporate reporting".

-The current members of the Audit and Risk Management Committee are Brian Kruger (Chairman), Paul Brasher and Rebecca McGrath.
+The current members of the Audit and Risk Management Committee are Bruce Brook (Chairman), Rebecca McGrath and Xiaoling Liu.

-Health, Safety, Environment and Community Committee

-The Health, Safety, Environment and Community Committee has a Charter approved by the Board.
-A copy of the Charter is available on the corporate governance section of the Company's website, www.incitecpivot.com.au/Corporate_Governance.
+Health, Safety, Environment and Community Committee The Health, Safety, Environment and Community Committee has a Charter approved by the Board.